mfjamao/Unified-Solar-Cell-Simulation/README.md

     02opt/ and 03exp/, respectively.

 # Version history
+2.2     04/01/2024
-2.1     04/03/2023
+    Enhancement: Process simulations are supported like diffusion, implantation 2.1     04/03/2023
     Enhancement: The majority of planned features are finally implemented.
         Optical simulation: OBAM, TMM, Raytracing